 You may want to try adjusting your macronutrient ratios during menopause, too.
 Macronutrients are proteins, carbohydrates, and fats — the nutrients your body needs in significant quantities in order to survive.

 When you’re going through menopause, it can be beneficial to decrease your carbohydrate consumption and increase your consumption of protein and healthy fats.
-Eating fewer carbohydrates during menopause can help to improve your insulin sensitivity and minimize your cravings.
+Eating fewer carbohydrates during menopause can help to minimize your cravings.
 This, in turn, can help to prevent blood sugar swings and make it easier for you to avoid weight gain.

 In many cases, during or leading up to menopause, your doctor will also recommend reducing your consumption of foods that are high in sugar, as well as processed foods and alcohol.
 These foods and beverages can cause blood sugar swings and energy crashes.
 For some women, they might also worsen symptoms like night sweats, weight gain, and poor sleep.